Rhytid/CISC108-Final-Project/README.md

 the first level will have the user jumping over spikes and the last level will have the user jumping over buildings

 Phase 1
-- [ ] The character can be seen on screen
+- [x] The character can be seen on screen
-- [ ] The character can be moved up with the click of a spacebar
+- [x] The character can be moved up with the click of a spacebar
-- [ ] We have level designs for all the levels
+- [x] We have level plans for all the levels that are an emoji in Designer
+      - First Level: Bug Obstacle
+      - Second Level: Rock Obstacle
+      - Third Level: Baby Obstacle
+      - Fourth Level: Dog Obstacle
+      - Fifth Level: Cloud Obstacle

 Phase 2